Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Mirrorless Cameras - Spring 2024 Reviews
+The 6 Best Mirrorless Cameras - Summer 2024

 Best Mirrorless Cameras

 Mirrorless cameras have all but won the camera technology wars.
 For some, that may mean there's no better time to get a DSLR as their prices drop.
-But if you want to enjoy the best that camera tech has to offer today—and tomorrow—getting a mirrorless camera is the way to go.
+But if you want to enjoy the best that camera tech has to offer today—and tomorrow—you can't go wrong with a mirrorless camera.

 While we firmly believe that you don't need the latest or greatest camera to take good photos or enjoy photography—and we even think DSLRs can be some of the best cameras for beginners—mirrorless cameras have a few advantages.
 They're typically more portable than traditional DSLRs, feature precise and responsive autofocus systems, and have electronic viewfinders that let you preview your exposure in real-time.
 They've come a long way in a short period, with a constantly expanding market that caters to a range of budgets and experience levels.

-The good news is you can't go wrong with any modern camera released within the past few years.
-But we've bought over 100 cameras and tested them in our lab to help you narrow down your options.
-Below, you'll find our top mirrorless camera recommendations for most people.
+We've tested over 105 cameras in our lab, and below, you'll find the best mirrorless cameras that we recommend.
 If you're specifically looking for a full-frame model, check out the best full-frame mirrorless cameras we've tested instead.
 Alternatively, if you're buying your first camera, you might also want to look at our top mirrorless cameras for beginners or the best budget mirrorless cameras we've tested.
-If you're more interested in video, you can look at our favorite vlogging or videography cameras.
+Otherwise, you can check out the best digital cameras we've tested more broadly.

 1. Best Mirrorless Camera